Key Career Documentation Rules

 How to Build Proof in Your Story

-Making your professional story better isn't about practicing more; it's about building a solid Structure of Proof.
-Many top workers miss out because leaders behind closed doors worry about the Trust Gap.
-This is the feeling that you can do the work, but you can't clearly explain, back up, or repeat the value you created in a complicated company setting.
+Making your STAR method answers stronger is not about practicing more; it's about building a solid Structure of Proof.
+Many strong candidates miss senior opportunities because leaders worry about the Trust Gap: the feeling that you can do the work, but you can't clearly explain, back up, or repeat the value you created in a complex company setting.

 The main thing stopping people from getting top roles isn't a lack of skills, but Having Too Much Unimportant Detail.
-When you treat your career like a list of things that happened over time instead of a simple model of what went in and what came out, you focus on the unimportant details instead of the real cause of your success.
+When you treat your career like a list of things that happened over time instead of a model of what went in and what came out, you focus on activities instead of the real cause of your success.

-Now, more than ever, how fast you can start delivering value depends on proving that you knew exactly what to do and why.
-To fix this, you need a Mistake-Proof System that changes the simple STAR story method into a strong defense of your value.
-Cruit gives you this system so your story changes from just being a record of the past to strong proof of what you can deliver.
+How fast you can start delivering value depends on proving that you knew exactly what to do and why.
+To fix this, you need a Mistake-Proof System that turns the standard STAR framework into a strong defense of your value.
+Cruit gives you this system so your story shifts from being a record of the past to proof of what you can deliver.

 The difference between a good hire and a great hire is how clearly they can show why their past success happened.
 We look for evidence that they planned their actions.